Instant Pot spaghetti squash makes a great keto pasta option. And cooking spaghetti squash in a pressure cooker is super easy.

 Here are the steps I used to cook spaghetti squash in the Instant Pot:

-- Slice the squash in half at the middle.
+- Cut spaghetti squash in half at the middle.

 - Place both squash halves onto the rack.